network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 bufferbloat to the end-user by measuring the end-users experience at a high level will help to create the necessary awareness.

-In this document we specify
-a measurement methodology to evaluate bufferbloat the way common users are experiencing it today.
+This document is a first attempt at specifying a measurement methodology to evaluate bufferbloat the way common users are experiencing it today.
 Using today’s most frequently used protocols and mechanisms to accurately measure the user-experience.
 We also provide a way to